Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups: Abstract

 \section{Abstract}

-The $\kappa$-deformation of the 2+1 anti-de Sitter, Poincar\'e and de Sitter groups is studied within a unified approach by considering explicitly the curvature of the spacetime (cosmological constant) as a parameter.
-The Drinfel'd-double construction as well as the Poisson--Lie structure underlying the $\kappa$-deformation are explicitly given, and the three quantum groups are obtained as Weyl quantizations of such Poisson--Lie algebras.
-As a consequence, the non-commutative 2+1 spacetimes and 4D spaces of worldlines are derived.
-The former generalize the $\kappa$-Minkowski space to the (anti)de Sitter ones, and the latter can be interpreted as a new possibility to introduce non-commutative velocity spaces.
-Furthermore, provided that the deformation parameter is identified with the Planck length, quantum (anti)de Sitter algebras are presented both in the known basis arising in 2+1 quantum gravity and in a new one which generalizes the bicrossproduct $\kappa$-Poincar\'e basis.
-Finally, the existence of a kind of `duality' between the cosmological constant and the Planck length is also commented.
+The $\kappa$-deformation of the (2+1)D anti-de Sitter, Poincar\'e and de Sitter groups is presented through a unified approach in which the curvature of the spacetime (or the cosmological constant) is considered as an explicit parameter.
+The Drinfel'd--double and the Poisson--Lie structure underlying the $\kappa$-deformation are explicitly given, and the three quantum kinematical groups are obtained as quantizations of such Poisson--Lie algebras.
+As a consequence, the non-commutative (2+1)D spacetimes that generalize the $\kappa$-Minkowski space to the (anti-)de Sitter ones are obtained.
+Moreover, noncommutative 4D spaces of (time-like) geodesics can be defined, and they can be interpreted as a novel possibility to introduce non-commutative worldlines.
+Furthermore, quantum (anti-)de Sitter algebras are presented both in the known basis related with 2+1 quantum gravity and in a new one which generalizes the bicrossproduct one.
+In this framework, the quantum deformation parameter is related with the Planck length, and the existence of a kind of ``duality" between the cosmological constant and the Planck scale is also envisaged.